aimms/documentation/webui/page-manager.rst

 The statusCode value at the end of the end/cancel procedure will decide whether or not to continue.
 This means that in case the statusCode is *not* 200 ('OK'), the user will remain on the current page.
 The WebUI will display the statusDescription string to provide the user with extra information.
 In case the statusCode *is* 200 ('OK'), the user will continue to either the next page (in case of an end procedure) or the wizard will be canceled (in case of the cancel procedure).
 The statusDescription in such a case will only be displayed when it is not equal to "OK" or "".

-Sidepanels
+Side Panels
 -----------

-.. important:: Sidepanels are available in software versions from AIMMS 4.64 onwards.
+.. important:: Side panels are available in software versions from AIMMS 4.64 onwards.

-Sidepanels are 2 column width pages that can be configured with different widgets and accessed on different/all pages in an application via tabs on the right-hand side of the page.
+Side panels are 2 column width pages that can be configured with different widgets and accessed on different/all pages in an application via tabs on the right-hand side of the page.
-Sidepanels help build model interactions.
+Side panels help build model interactions.
 These help to free up real estate on pages, or also duplicate widgets that are required on different pages, such as filters.

 .. image:: images/SP_TabScreen.png
 			:align: center